 Information security group (ISG) is an independent group that oversees risks related to information technology.
-The group is headed by a senior executive of the bank and is designated as Chief Information Security Officer (CISO), who reports to the Chief Risk Officer.
-This group operates under information security management system framework (ISMS) framework that is aligned with RBI guidelines and the ISO 27001 standard.
+The group is headed by a senior executive of the bank and is designated as Chief Information Security Officer (CISO), who reports to the Chief Risk Officer with a dotted line reporting to Chief Operating Officer.
+This group operates under information security management system framework (ISMS) framework and cyber security framework that is aligned with RBI guidelines and the ISO 27001 standard.
 In the Bank, this group guides and supports implementation of strong information security principles in the areas of technology solutions, the related processes and people.